 In that same letter from Peter Tefft's dad, he writes that "[Peter's] hateful opinions are bringing hateful rhetoric to his siblings, cousins, nieces and nephews as well as his parents.
 Why must we be guilty by association?"
 And in the rush to identify Charlottesville marchers through social media crowdsourcing, at least one person was wrongly identified, with immediate negative consequences.

-Criminologist and sociologist Stanislav Vysotsky of the University of Wisconsin - Whitewater says that anti-fascist activists have been using the tactics of doxxing for decades -- early campaigns would march to a white supremacist's house and distribute flyers to his neighbors -- but that something is getting lost in these recent crowdsourcing efforts.
+Criminologist and sociologist Stanislav Vysotsky of the University of Wisconsin, Whitewater told us in 2018 that anti-fascist activists have been using the tactics of doxxing for decades — early campaigns would march to a white supremacist's house and distribute flyers to his neighbors — but that something is getting lost in these recent crowdsourcing efforts.

-"When anti-fascist groups engage in these kinds of doxxing processes, " says Vysotsky of distributing flyers at someone's house, "they take great pains to verify.
+"When anti-fascist groups engage in these kinds of doxxing processes," Vysotsky said of distributing flyers at someone's house, "they take great pains to verify.
 There are multiple pieces of verification.
-With crowdsourcing, sometimes you don't get [that] level of verification."
+With crowdsourcing, sometimes you don't get level of verification."

 On social media, the level of verification can be one person mentioning, "I think I went to high school with that guy," or "He looks like this other pic of a white supremacist that I found on a wiki."
 In several cases, those claims turned out to be wrong and were quickly corrected by others.

 Vysotsky says that's actually one of the potential benefits of crowdsourcing, that the sheer numbers of people investigating could result in accurate information surfacing much faster than if a handful of people are searching around blindly.
 The downside being that if enough people jump on the wrong information, innocent people get harassed almost instantaneously by the mob, and sometimes that false information lingers because nothing ever really goes away on the internet.